RaspberryPiFoundation/saving-scratch/en/index.md

 	![screenshot](images/save.png)

-+ __If you don't have a Scratch account__, you can save a copy of your project by clicking 'Download to your computer' instead).
++ __If you don't have a Scratch account__, you can save a copy of your project by clicking 'Download to your computer' instead.